-So if your silver penny isn’t a 1944 steel penny, penny on dime planchet error, or U.S. Mint pattern coin, what might you have?
+So if your silver penny isn’t a steel penny, a penny on dime planchet error, a U.S. Mint pattern coin, or a copper plating error — what might you have?

 In all likelihood, you have a penny that has been plated with silver, pewter, or mercury.

-Always treat plated pennies with caution, since there is a very strong likelihood the substance of choice for the plater was mercury – a poisonous element that can be absorbed through the skin and cause neurological injuries.
+Always treat plated pennies with caution, since there is a very strong likelihood that it was plated with mercury – a poisonous element that can be absorbed through the skin and cause neurological injuries.